- Self-pay and Register at the other College as a non-matriculated student

 The Self-pay option requires the student to pay the other institution directly and must ask the institution how to order and send a transcript back to SUNY Brockport after course completion to initiate transfer credit processing.
 Students may choose the self-pay option if tuition costs at a host school are less.

 Brockport students may apply for cross registration at other SUNY campuses, when using financial aid as a payment source, with the online cross registration application.
 Fill out the online SUNY Cross-Registration form selecting Brockport as the campus and using your Brockport login to get started.
 Again, this option is to allow a student to utilize financial aid as payment for the external coursework.
 If financial aid is not being used please contact the host school and register as a Self-pay student.

 - You are limited to six (6) credits of undergraduate cross-registered coursework per semester.
 (You must not exceed the number of transferable credits allowed towards your degree; this can be validated for undergraduates asking/emailing firstname.lastname@example.org and for graduate students by asking/emailing email@example.com).

-- The combined total credits of the home and host institution must be at least 12 credits/full-time and may not exceed the maximum allowed number of credits per semester at Brockport.
+- The total credits of the home institution must be at least 12 credits/full-time and may not exceed the maximum allowed number of credits per semester at Brockport.